goncalo-oliveira/channels/README.md

 ## Adapters and Buffers

-Although raw data handling in the adapters can be done with `Byte[]`, it is recommended to use a `IByteBuffer` instance instead, particularly for reading data.
-You can read more about it [here](README.buffers.md).
+Although raw data handling in the adapters can be done with `byte[]`, it is recommended to use a `IReadableByteBuffer` instance instead, particularly for reading data.

 Data received in the adapters that is not read will remain in the channel's input buffer.
 When more data is received, it is delivered again along with the newly received data.
-If an adapter uses `Byte[]` instead, the data in the input buffer is automatically marked as read and discarded.
+If an adapter uses `byte[]` instead, the data in the input buffer is automatically marked as read and discarded.
+This means that if an adapter uses `byte[]` and fails to execute for any reason, the data is lost.
+If the same adapter uses `IReadableByteBuffer`, the data is not lost and will be redelivered when more data is received.

 ## Channel Scope